LeonelGiacobbe/Obsidian_Notes/CodeForces & Leetcode/Two Pointers/Longest Palindromic Sub-string.md

 			r += 1

 			l -= 1
+		# Set l and r pointers to consecutive letters to test even length
 		l, r = i, i + 1

+	# Do the same check as before, but now with l and r being consecutive
 	while (l >= 0 and r < len(s) and s[l] == s[r]):

 		if (r - l + 1 > length):